PureBhaktiArchive/archive-web-app/README.md

 The web app consists of the following components.

 - [Frontend](frontend) hosted at Firebase Hosting.
-- [Serverless Backend](functions) implemented as Cloud Functions for Firebase.
 - [Directus](https://directus.io/) as a headless CMS.
 - [Algolia](https://www.algolia.com/doc/) as an external search provider.